casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Evaluating and Comparing Results to Expected Values

-After installing the contract and running session code to call the contract and donate to the returned purse, we can test that the contract operated as intended.
-We will compare two values within the context of this test: the number of times that the account donated, and the total funds raised.
+After installing the contract and running session code to call it and donate to the returned purse, we can test that the contract operated as intended.
+We will compare two values within the context of this test: the number of times the account donated and the total funds raised.

 As we ran *donate.wasm* once, the donation count should be 1.
 During that donation, the `DEFAULT_ACCOUNT_ADDR` donated 100,000 motes, which we will also verify.
 However, the first step is retrieving the stored value for each and converting it to a `u64` and `U512` value, respectively.